omarKmekkawy/Korean_LG_TCL_MTTL-w01_power-strip/README.md

 This power strip has dual USB outlets for charging various devices.

 My target here is to find a way to enable this WiFi IOT function even if we rewrite its firmware again.
 We will go through various steps to reach our goal.

+# Our plan
+* Trying to identify all ICs on all PCBs.
+* Trying to find all useful test points.
+* Mapping all test points to the GPIOs.
+* Mapping all test points to all hardware devices on PCBs.
+* Drawing a block diagram with all identified test points for all communication busses.
+* Trying to dump the firmware.
+* Reverse Engineering the dumped firmware.
+* Sniffing all communication busses.
+* Rewriting the FW again.